Skip to Content

 But, if it’s not a heading, how then can you hyperlink the desired text to a key point in the document?

-The best way to do this is to create a bookmark and then hyperlink that bookmark to the desired text.
+The best way to do this is to first create a bookmark and then hyperlink that bookmark to the desired text.

 How to Hyperlink Within a Document in Google Docs by Creating a Bookmark Step 1

 Step 2: Head to the menu bar and select the “Insert” tab.
-A dropdown menu will then appear after clicking it.

 How to Hyperlink Within a Document in Google Docs by Creating a Bookmark Step 2

-Step 3: In the “Insert” dropdown menu, keep scrolling until you see the “Bookmark” option.
+In the “Insert” dropdown menu, keep scrolling until you see the “Bookmark” option.

 This move will then make a bookmark icon appear beside the text you highlighted earlier.